Captain’s Laminate Highlights

 Captain’s parting words!

 The 10 minutes you spent reading this guide won’t make you an expert.
-It will make you a competent shopper.
+It will make you a smart shopper.
 So much so, you’ll like catch salesman off-guard.
 And that equals better deals.